Ice Road Truckers: IRT: Deadliest Roads

-Season one: Himalayas
+Season 1: Himalayas

 On October 3, 2010, a spinoff series, titled IRT: Deadliest Roads, premiered immediately after the season-four finale.
 Rick Yemm, Alex Debogorski, and Lisa Kelly traveled to India and put their driving skills to the test on the narrow, treacherous mountain roads that lead from Delhi to Shimla, then up to the Karchan and Kuppa hydroelectric dam construction sites in the Himalayas.

+The truckers were accompanied by spotters, who were responsible for making the negotiations in case of problems with other drivers in the city and keeping them safe during their routes and difficult spots on the road.

+In season 1, three spotters were present, each one for one respective trucker.
+Tashi was Lisa's spotter.
+Sanjeev was Alex's spotter during his first day and helped him during his problems and accidents in New Delhi.
+Later Dave's spotter with Alex's quit and his arrive.
+Hameed was Rick's spotter.

-Debogorski quit in the first episode due to fear of angry mobs if he were involved in an accident, and was replaced by Alabama trucker Dave Redmon (who has since been featured in season five of Ice Road Truckers).
+Debogorski quit in the first episode due to fear of angry mobs if he were involved in an accident and the pressure of city chaos, and was replaced by Alabama's trucker Dave Redmon (who has since been featured in season five of Ice Road Truckers).
 As the season continued, the drivers were dispatched to carry supplies over the stormy Rohtang Pass to the town of Keylong, which had been cut off for months due to the bad weather.
 The season finale aired on December 5, 2010, with the truckers attempting to deliver loads of jet fuel for helicopter crews who were working to rescue people stranded in the mountains by the storms.
 Yemm and Redmon turned back, deciding that the conditions were too hazardous for the volatile cargo; the next day, Kelly hauled the entire shipment herself and delivered it to the crews, becoming the only North American trucker to complete the entire season.

 The roads were often hacked out of vertical cliffs like a tunnel with one side open to the air, with rock overhangs overhead and drops of several hundred feet below.
 One part of the road was called "the Freefall Freeway".